tezos/tezos-mirror/docs/developer/contributing.rst

 binary or component (e.g. *tezos-node crashes* or *rpc X returns Y while Z was expected*).

 Going further
 ~~~~~~~~~~~~~

++You may also want to fix some typos and minor errors or incoherencies in the *documentation*, which is situated in the ``docs/`` subfolder of the code repository.
+This kind of small contribution can be done without creating a merge request, by directly pushing commits to the ``typo-train`` branch, which is regularly merged into the master branch, e.g., every one or two weeks.
+Of course, all these commits will be reviewed before being integrated.

-To directly contribute to the codebase, expertise in a few areas is necessary.
+To directly contribute to the *codebase*, expertise in a few areas is necessary.

 First, make sure that you are proficient enough in OCaml.
 The community
 website https://ocaml.org gives a few useful pointers for that.
 In